dbenque/GAE-Image-Server/README.md

 GAE-Image-Server
 ================

 Use GAE Blobstore to host your images.
 Upload image and profiles (Quality/Size).
 Serve Image for a given profile (resize on the fly).
+Note that Quality indicator does not apply in case of png image.
+In that case the png format is used for storage to keep transparency.
+In other cases, file will be saved as jpeg.

 The application is written in GO and should be deployed to GAE.
 As the blostore requires a *callback url*, to ease local testing, you will find a Dockerfile that will allow you to run locally an AppEngine instance configured for the project.
 It can also be used to deploy the application.